-Urology is a competitive surgical specialty with applicant numbers consistently exceeding those of available positions.1-3 Despite the incremental increase in the number of residency positions offered across the US training programs, during the past 10 years, there has not been an associated increase in the total number of applicants as one might expect.^{1,4} Interestingly, this has been observed not just in urology but in other surgical fields as well.^{5,6} This becomes more troublesome with the continued trend of an aging urology workforce and predicted future shortages.4 There are a number of different barriers that may prevent interest in the field.
-Presence of educational barriers such as the need for early exposure to urology, high USMLE scores and a strong research background is well documented.^{1,7} Gender barriers with urology remaining a male dominated field despite improvements in recent years.^{1,3,7,8} In addition, is a significant cost associated with completing rotations and applying to urology residency estimated in the upwards of \$7000 leading to socioeconomic barriers to applying to the field.^{1,4-8}
+Urology is a competitive surgical specialty, with applicant numbers consistently exceeding those of available positions.
+1-3 Despite the incremental increase in the number of residency positions offered across the U.S. training programs, during the past 10 years, there has not been an associated increase in the total number of applicants as one might expect.
+1,4 Interestingly, this has been observed not just in urology but in other surgical fields as well.
+This becomes more troublesome with the continued trend of an aging urology workforce and predicted future shortages.4 There are a number of different barriers that may prevent interest in the field.
+The presence of educational barriers, such as the need for early exposure to urology, high USMLE scores, and a strong research background, is well-documented.1,7 There are also gender barriers, with urology remaining a male-dominated field despite improvements in recent years.
+1,3,7,8 In addition, there is a significant cost associated with completing rotations and applying to urology residency, estimated to be upwards of \$7000, leading to socioeconomic barriers to applying to the field.1,4-8 field.1,9-13 One approach to begin overcoming these hurdles is with earlier, preclinical exposure to urology.

-Despite the aforementioned factors, a significant barrier to ramp up interest and applications to the field urology and other surgical fields is a lack of exposure in medical education with as few as 5% of institutions having a required clinical rotation in urology in third and fourth year of medical training and 50% of medical schools not having any clinical exposure to the field.^{1,9-13} One approach to begin overcoming these hurdles is with earlier, pre-clinical exposure to urology.
+In addition to these factors, a significant barrier to ramp up interest and applications to the field urology and other surgical fields is a lack of exposure in medical education, with as few as 5% of institutions having a required clinical rotation in urology in third- and fourth-year medical training, and 50% of medical schools not having any clinical exposure to the

 Different methods have been proposed for promoting early exposure to urology.
-Virtual didactic programs have shown some success with increasing knowledge and interest in the field based on surveys administered in the study14.
-However, as a surgical specialty it is critical to educate students not just on the medical knowledge but on hands on skills.
-There is evidence to suggest this approach with direct interactions with students including simulations may improve student confidence, knowledge and spark an interest in the field.15-18 In this study, we aimed to improve early exposure for medical students to the field of urology with a half-day workshop that included a combined didactic and hands-on simulation session as part of a 'Career Exploration Week' for second-year medical students at our institution.
+Virtual didactic programs have shown some success increasing knowledge and interest in the field based on surveys administered in the study; however, as a surgical specialty, it is critical to educate students not just on the medical knowledge but on the hands-on skills.
+There is evidence to suggest this approach - with direct interactions with students, including simulations - may improve student confidence and knowledge, and spark an interest in the field.15-18

+In this study, we aimed to improve early exposure for medical students to the field of urology with a half-day workshop that included a combined didactic and hands-on simulation session as part of a 'career exploration week' for second-year medical students at our institution.